safwansatil/Jic-tac-toe/README.md

-# Jic-tac-toe with Minimax Algorithm
+# Tic-tac-toe with Minimax Algorithm

 A Java implementation of Tic-tac-toe featuring an unbeatable opponent using the Minimax algorithm.